• Skip to primary navigation

 Best Oil Absorbing Mat for a Driveway

 We stated earlier that we would have some honest facts about this type of mat.
-So, what is the best oil absorbing mat for a driveway?
-There isn’t one!
+So, what is the best oil-absorbing mat for a driveway?
+Despite what other websites may say, there isn’t a dedicated driveway oil-drip mat available.

-The fact is, anything that absorbs oil is also going to absorb water.
+The fact is, anything that absorbs oil also absorbs water.
 And mats that are outside are going to encounter that.
-Rain and dew is an example.
-This can leave the mat in a constant state of drying out depending on your location.
-Plus, a soaked mat is not going to absorb oil.
+Rain and dew are examples.
+Depending on the mat material and your location, it can remain in a constant state of drying out.
+Plus, a soaked mat won’t absorb oil.

-In addition, oil absorbing mats are very light in weight and can get blown around by the wind.
-They will not stay in place unless you place something heavy on them like a brick or two.
+In addition, oil-absorbing mats are lightweight and can be blown around by the wind.
+They will not stay in place unless you place something heavy on them, like a brick or two.

-If you need something to protect your driveway from leaking oil, then we would recommend a galvanized oil pan like these here instead.
-Though they aren’t the best looking thing on your driveway, these pans are heavy enough to stay in place.
+If you need something to protect your driveway from leaking oil, then we would recommend a galvanized oil pan like this one here instead.
+Though they aren’t the best-looking thing on your driveway, these pans are heavy enough to stay in place.

-If you don’t like the look of a galvanized oil pan (and we don’t blame you), then there is the option of using a flexible PVC vinyl mat.
+If you don’t like the look of a galvanized oil pan (and we don’t blame you), you can use a flexible PVC vinyl mat.

-These weight 10 lbs each and are heavy enough to stay in place.
+These weigh 10 lbs. each and are heavy enough to stay in place.
 They also have a non-skid texture on the back.

-Keep in mind that this type of mat is not absorbent.
-It repels liquids.
-However, it will allow oil and grease to collect until it begins to flow off of the mat.
-It would require that you wipe them down occasionally depending on how much oil is being deposited.
+Keep in mind that this type of mat is not absorbent and repels liquids.
+However, it will allow oil and grease to collect until it begins to flow off the mat.
+It would require that you wipe them down occasionally, depending on how much oil is being deposited.

 Final Thoughts

-One thing to be aware of when purchasing an oil absorbent mat for the garage is that these are intended for use under a vehicle and not as a conventional car mat.
-They are light in weight and designed to be disposable at some point due to the nature of the caustic fluids that they can collect.
+One thing to be aware of when purchasing an oil-absorbent mat for the garage is that these are intended for use under a vehicle and not as a conventional car mat.
+They are lightweight and designed to be disposable at some point due to the caustic fluids they can collect.

-If you like the idea of a larger mat like these that can be driven on, then you should consider the Drymate Fabric garage floor mat instead.
+If you like the idea of a larger mat that can be driven on, then you should consider the Drymate Fabric garage floor mat instead.

-So, if you want to get rid of that cardboard oil slick in your garage, replace it with a mat that will soak up oil leaks and look better for doing it.
-Your garage floor will thank you as well as your spouse.
+So, if you want to get rid of that cardboard oil slick in your garage, replace it with a mat that will soak up oil leaks and look better doing it.
+Your garage floor will thank you, as well as your spouse.

 6 comments